edesmontils/Linked-Data-Query-Profiler/README.md

 module.exports = RdfView;

 ```
-These changes allows the TPF Server to send to SWEEP the execution log.
+These changes allow the TPF Server to send to SWEEP the execution log.
 These changes are enough to run SWEEP.
-But, to evaluate SWEEP process, we have to change the TPF Cleint.
+If you want to measure precision and recall, in the next we describe the modificaitons to apply to the TPF client.

 ### TPF Client